OpenDSA/OpenDSA/RST/en/FLSlides/TuringExtend.rst

       :align: center

    | Linz model: Write to tape AND move L or R
-   |    My machine can use a second state to do the move.
+   |    My machine could use a second state to do the move.
-   |    Linz machine can use a second state to "move back" to
+   |    Linz machine could use a second state to "move back" to
         implement "stay"